top of page

 Hingvastaka

-Hingvastaka is a remedy for digestive disturbances, and its heating quality enkindles the digestive fire, stimulates a healthy appetite, and ensure that nutrients are properly absorbed and assimilated.
-Its grounding quality helps calm the excessive air movement in the system and is an antidote for gas.
-The oily quality of the herbs supports the natural lubrication of the intestines, assisting in thorough and healthy elimination.
-Symptoms related to the Apana Vayu would be bloating, gas, lower intestinal pain, and constipation, and the symptoms related to the Udana Vayu would be belching, hiccups, and indigestion.
+Hingvastaka is a remedy for digestive disturbances, and its heating quality enkindles the digestive fire, stimulates a healthy appetite, and ensures that nutrients are properly absorbed and assimilated.
+Its grounding quality helps calm excessive air movement in the system and serves as an antidote for gas.
+The oily nature of the herbs supports the natural lubrication of the intestines, assisting in thorough, healthy elimination.
+Symptoms related to the Apana Vayu include bloating, gas, lower intestinal pain, and constipation, and those related to the Udana Vayu include belching, hiccups, and indigestion.

-Hingvastaka helps to regulate the Samana Vayu operating in the middle of the stomach, which allows the Apana Vayu to descend quickly.
-It can impact floral imbalances such as Candida and helps to clear Ama.
-It has a positive effect on correcting the flow of Vata with respiratory disorders by reducing mucus in the lungs and allowing Prana to flow freely; it is indicated for asthma, bronchitis, whopping cough, and shortness of breath.
+Hingvastaka helps regulate the Samana Vayu in the middle of the stomach, allowing the Apana Vayu to descend quickly.
+It can help address fungal imbalances, such as Candida, and clear Ama.
+It has a positive effect on correcting the flow of Vata with respiratory disorders by reducing mucus in the lungs and allowing Prana to flow freely; it is indicated for asthma, bronchitis, whooping cough, and shortness of breath.
 It is also used for Diverticulosis, premenstrual cramping, angina, intestinal colic, and cardiac pain.

 Actions: Kindles the digestive fire and Digests intestinal toxins